abidanchan/laravel-react/README.md

 ## Laravel-React Project with Inertia.js Breeze Package

-This prject demonstrates how to work with laravel using Inertia.js and Breeze Package.
+This project demonstrates how to work with laravel using Inertia.js and Breeze Package.

 ## Installation
 `git clone https://github.com/yourusername/your-repo.git`